Marko010101/Marko010101/README.md

 ## Let's Collaborate

-I'm open to remote work opportunities and collaboration.
-Feel free to reach out if you have an exciting project or idea to discuss.
+I'm open to new opportunities and collaboration.
+Feel free to reach out.